Zhuosd/Awesome-Log-Anomaly-Detection-Based-LLM/README.md

 # Awesome-Log-Anomaly-Detection-Based-LLM

-A professionally curated list of awesome resources (paper, code, data, etc.) on **Log Anomaly Detection Based-LLM** (LAD-LLM), which is the first work to comprehensively and systematically summarize the recent advances of deep graph anomaly detection from the methodology design to the best of our knowledge.
+A professionally curated list of awesome resources (paper, code, data, etc.) on **Log Anomaly Detection Based-LLM** (LAD-LLM), which is the first work to comprehensively and systematically summarize the recent advances of log anomaly detection based-llm from the methodology design to the best of our knowledge.

 We will continue to update this list with the latest resources.
 If you find any missed resources (paper/code) or errors, please **feel free to open an issue or make a pull request**.